 - Earned editorial links

 These are perhaps the most valuable in many ways, but the most difficult to achieve.
 Editorial links are put there by third parties who have nothing to do with your website.
+B2B marketers like to focus on these.
 Their only goal is to let others know that your website exists.
 If you sell products, you might find websites covering your items naturally, or if you publish interesting data, it might be picked up by a large news website.

 - Outreach links